School qualification choices – International Baccalaureate

 OTR International School is bilingual and offers the IB in both English and French.
 It also takes children from as young as 3 years old.
-A fairly new school, founded in 2011 (the secondary cycle in 2015-16), it teaches has about 200 children in total.
+Founded in 2011 (the secondary cycle in 2015-16), it teaches about 200 children in total.
 It is an authorised IB World School for its middle years IB programme.
 Languages that can be studied include English, French, German, Spanish and Japanese, whilst Luxembourgish is offered as an extra-curricular activity.

 The middle years programme has eight courses

 - Group 1 Languages and Literature